vladigleba/vladigleba.github.io/source/_posts/2014-03-21-deploying-rails-apps-part-3-configuring-unicorn.markdown

 categories: [Rails, Deployment, Phindee]
 ---

-Having covered how to install the technology stack powering Phindee in [part 2]({{ root_url }}/blog/2014/03/14/deploying-rails-apps-part-2-setting-up-the-server/), I will now shift gears and talk about how I configured Nginx and Unicorn.
+Having covered how to install the technology stack powering Phindee in [part 2]({{ root_url }}/blog/2014/03/14/deploying-rails-apps-part-2-setting-up-the-server/), I will now shift gears and talk about how I configured Unicorn.
 I already explained why I chose to install Nginx, but I haven’t yet explained why I chose Unicorn, so here we go.

 <!-- more -->

+[Unicorn](http://unicorn.bogomips.org/) is an HTTP server for Ruby.
+It's designed to be used in a production environment, unlike WEBrick, which is designed for running your app on your local computer.
+Because it's fast, efficient, and offers tons of cool features, like load balancing and rolling restarts, Unicorn has become a popular production server for Rails apps.

 # Comparing Unicorn with Passenger

-When I deployed Phindee for the first time, I actually used the open source version of [Phusion Passenger](https://www.phusionpassenger.com/) due to the fact that it was (and is) easier to setup than Unicorn.
+When I deployed Phindee for the first time, however, I actually used the open source version of [Phusion Passenger](https://www.phusionpassenger.com/), due to the fact that it was (and is) easier to setup than Unicorn.
 My main concern, at the time, was to have a functioning app deployed as soon as possible, with as little effort as possible, and Passenger helped me do just that.

 Eventually, I reached a point where I was ready for something that I could configure myself, and Unicorn seemed like a good next step.
 But if you’re a beginner, Passenger will be the easiest to start with since it’s designed to integrate into Nginx directly and, therefore, requires less work to setup and maintain.
 You will have to pay for the Enterprise version, however, if you want advanced features like error-resistant, zero-downtime deploys, which come for free with Unicorn.